-I’ve receive many questions from my readers.
-So many, if fact, that I’ve compiled a list of the most FAQ’s I’ve received.
-And for your reading pleasure- here they are in a very particular order:
+I receive many questions from my readers.
+So many, in fact that I’ve compiled a list of the most frequently asked questions (FAQs).
+For your reading pleasure, here they are in a very particular order:

-I decided to start Sense & Edibility in September of 2016.
-I had just self-published my first cookbook: Taste & See Cooks.
-And the response was so great, especially with regard to the memories and anecdotes that preceded every recipe, that I decided to start writing more often and with a broader audience in mind.
+I started writing in September of 2016, having just self-published my first cookbook: Taste & See Cooks.
+And the response was so great, especially concerning the memories and anecdotes that preceded every recipe, that I decided to start writing more often and with a broader audience in mind.

 How did you come up with the name for your blog?

 Sense & Edibility is a play on the title of a Jane Austen book: Sense and Sensibility.

 Jane Austen was one of my mother’s favorite authors.
 Sense and Sensibility was her favorite book by Austen.
 I thought I’d pay homage to my mother, and at the same time, name my blog after one of my biggest goals as a trained chef: teaching others to work with food sensibly and efficiently.

 Having had the privilege of cooking in kitchens in many different states and countries, I realized the more I traveled and spoke with people, that not everyone has the space, tools, or skills to create gourmet, restaurant-quality meals at home.
 I want to get people as close to that as possible, and in the process, surprise them with what they are capable of accomplishing.

 I am a graduate of the Baltimore International Culinary College in, you’ve guessed it, Baltimore, MD.
 I graduated, with honors, in August 19*cough, cough*.
 Let’s just say it’s been a minute (and a half).
 The school has changed administrations- and names- a few times since my days, though.

 Yes!
 My kitchen has a stove, an oven, a sink, and four walls!